 WAIVER: Following successful treatment of salivary stones or tumors, a waiver may be granted provided there is no facial deformity or nerve damage that would interfere with flight duties.

 - 1. Copies of all pertinent consultations

-- 2. CT/MRI reports (and films, if available)
+- 2. CT/MRI reports

 - 3. Operative report (if applicable)

 - 4. Pathology reports (if applicable)

 If pathology reports indicate a malignant process, the following information is also required:

 1. Oncology evaluation